HongruYan2003/HongruYan2003.github.io/_pages/about.md

 ---

 I'm a senior undergraduate student from Tsinghua University.
 My research interests are scene reconstruction, understanding and AIGC.
 I got GPA 3.95/4.00, ranked 2 in the major.
-Previously, I am fortunate to be advised by [Prof. Yueqi Duan](https://duanyueqi.github.io) at Tsinghua University and [Prof. Zhuowen Tu](https://pages.ucsd.edu/~ztu/) at University of California, San Diego.
-I am currently a research intern at Microsoft Research Asia.
+Previously, I was fortunate to be advised by [Prof. Yueqi Duan](https://duanyueqi.github.io) at Tsinghua University and [Prof. Zhuowen Tu](https://pages.ucsd.edu/~ztu/) at University of California, San Diego.
+I was also a research intern at Microsoft Research Asia in 2025.
 I am actively seeking for Ph.D position!

 You can find my CV here: [Curriculum Vitae](../assets/CV.pdf)